shrikant215/new_podvibe/README.md

 Technologies Used
 The application is built using the following technologies:

-React Js
+React Js,
-Node Js
+Node Js,
-Mongo Db
+Mongo Db,
-Google Auth
+Google Auth,
-Firebase
+Firebase,

 ![Screenshot 2024-07-04 115959](https://github.com/shrikant215/new_podvibe/assets/128452488/e161650e-3431-4408-9a83-18e0ffb24453)